 If you’re going to be ‘that guy’ with the paracord bracelet, you might as well be this guy.

 Can you put enough knives on a keyring to make it qualify as a collection in itself?
-“Challenge accepted,” says SOG.
+“Challenge accepted.”

-This blade-fitted variant of the classic Kubotan self-defense tool isn’t quickly deployable as a knife, but it could definitely serve as a glassbreaker in a pinch, plus the concealed blade component, because why not?
+This is a blade-fitted variant of the classic Kubotan self-defense tool.
+But it could has a glassbreaker and handcuff key, because why not?

 You can’t make a list of EDC tools these days without something credit-card sized.
 There are dozens of different card knife designs out there, but these guys seem to do it best.